KyleLuoma/rv_user_study/README.txt

 3. Open tasks.rs and follow instructions in the comments.

 4. After completing, push your results back to our github repository
-  - git push --set-upstream 'participantID'
+  - git push --set-upstream origin participantID